-- · net operating loss carryovers; - any domestic production activity deduction allowed under IRC Section 199; - any depletion amounts allowed federally on all of your oil and gas properties.
+- net operating loss carryovers; - any domestic production activity deduction allowed under IRC Section 199; or - any depletion amounts allowed federally on your oil and gas properties.

-Note→ While the domestic production activity and depletion deductions are not allowed to partnerships or subchapter S corporations, you may calculate and "pass through" any allowable deduction to your partners and shareholders.
+Note → While the domestic production activity deduction is not allowed to partnerships or subchapter S corporations, you may calculate and "pass through" any allowable deduction to your partners and shareholders.
 See Information Bulletin FY 2006-07, Domestic Activity Production Deduction.